Phlebectasia or dilatation of the jugular vein in the neck. Internal jugular vein (v

 Links

 Wikimedia Foundation.
-2010 .
+2010.

-The external jugular vein, g. jugularis externa, is formed at the level of the angle of the lower jaw under the auricle by the fusion of two venous trunks: a large anastomosis between the external jugular vein and the submandibular vein, v. retromandibularis, and the posterior auricular vein formed behind the auricle, v. auricularis posterior (see below).
+The external jugular vein, jugularis externa, is formed at the level of the angle of the mandible under the auricle by the fusion of two venous trunks: a large anastomosis between the external jugular vein and the mandibular vein, v. retromandibularis, and the posterior auricular vein formed behind the auricle, v. auricularis posterior (see below).
 The external jugular vein from the place of its formation descends vertically down the outer surface of m. sternocleido-mastoideus, lying directly under the platysma.
-Approximately in the middle of the length m. sternocleidomastoideus, the external jugular vein reaches its posterior edge and follows it; before reaching the collarbone, it penetrates through its own fascia of the neck and flows either into the subclavian vein, v. subclavia, or into the internal jugular vein, and sometimes into the venous angle - the confluence of v. jugularis interna with v. subclavia.
+Approximately in the middle of the length m. sternocleidomastoideus, the external jugular vein reaches its posterior edge and follows it; before reaching the collarbone, it penetrates through the fascia of the neck and flows either into the subclavian vein, v. subclavia, or into the internal jugular vein, and sometimes into the venous angle - the confluence of v. jugularis interna with v. subclavia.
 The external jugular vein contains valves.
 The following veins drain into the external jugular vein.

 CATEGORIES